DaveOnBlocks/SimpleNeo/README.md

 Provides a simplified interface to do common tasks against the Neo blockchain.
 The existing Neo code base does not provide a good clean API for performing common tasks.
 The goal of this library is to abstract the underlying complexity of the Neo code base into a set of simple functions that make using Neo practial and simple from any .NET application.

 # Status
-This is currently an alpha project and has a lot to be done still.
-Some ideas are:
+This is currently an alpha project and everything is subject to change.

+Current Wallet Functionality:
+* Open a db3 wallet file
+* Transfer NEO/GAS from a wallet
+* Get balance of NEO/GAS (of an open wallet)

+Current Contract Functionality:
+* Deploy a NEP-5 contract
+* Load a contract from disk
+* Load a contract from the blockchain
+* Invoke a contract method locally against the NEO Virtual Machine
+* Invoke a contract against the blockchain

+Planned Functionality:
-* Ability to open both .db3 and .json wallets (db3 wallets are handled by the neo.dll but json are handled within neo-gui code)
+* Ability to open both .db3 and .json wallets (db3 wallets are handled by the neo.dll but json are handled differently)
 * Async operations
 * Ability to deploy non nep-5 tokens
 * Programatically define the network (will generate a protocol.json file at runtime though)
-* Possibly add an address object that can easily convert to script hash
+* Possibly add an address object that can easily convert to script hash (Neo recently added a WalletAccount object)
 * Ability to monitor the blockchain for notifications for a specific contract
+* More control over which address is used in a wallet (via InvokeOptions)

 # Example Usage